urban-tep/DDF-SDD/source/integration/wps_xml.rst

    :language: xml

 .. warning::
 	The XML above does not represent a complete and valid Execute request to BC WPS.
-Some parts have been omitted for a better readibility.
+Some parts have been omitted for a better readability.

 Execute response
 ~~~~~~~~~~~~~~~~